gabors-data-analysis/da_case_studies/README.md

 [Get data by datasets](https://osf.io/7epdj/)

-## Status (06 May, 2021)
+## Status (15 July, 2021)
-1. **R** -- All codes ready.
+1. **R** -- All code ready.
 Used for graphs in textbook.
 Minor edits, bug fixes happening, `renv` coming soon.
-2. **Stata** -- All codes ready.
+2. **Stata** -- All code ready.
 In the lack of machine learning capabilities, no code for chapters 15,16,17, some limitations for chapter 18.
 Minor edits happening.
-3. **Python**  -- Under preparation.
-Chapters 01-11 ready, chapters 12-24 are under development, should be ready by summer 2021. `pip install requirements.txt` ready.
+3. **Python**  -- All code ready, minor differences to book and R are in ch14, ch15 and ch16, `pipenv` ready.

 ## Organization
 1. Each case study has a separate folder.